-All required trees shall be a minimum 12-foot in height measured from the adjacent grade of the development site, with a six-foot spread and three-inch caliper at the time of planting.
+All required trees shall be a minimum 12-foot in height measured from the adjacent grade of the development site, with a five-foot spread and two and one half-inch caliper and 45 gallon container size or field grown at the time of planting.
 Palms shall have a minimum of ten feet of clear trunk at planting.
 Trees adjacent to walkways, bike paths, and rights-of-way shall be maintained with eight feet of clear trunk.
 Trees shall provide 15-foot clearance from light poles and buildings; palms shall provide an eight-foot clearance.
 Trees shall provide a six-foot clearance from hardscapes; palms shall provide a four-foot clearance.
 Root barriers are required for all trees planted within ten feet of hardscape or utilities.
 See Table 5-403.B.3: Tree and Palm Plant Material Standards.

-TABLE 5 -403.B.3: TREE AND PALM PLANT MATERIAL STAN DARDS Standard Trees Palms Height, spread, caliper at planting 12 feet in height, 6-foot spread, 3-inch caliper 10 feet of clear trunk Clear trunk adjacent to walkways, bike paths, and right of ways 8 feet of clear trunk 10 feet clear trunk BIKE PATH/ WALKWAY/ ROADWAY BIKE PATH/ WALKWAY/ ROADWAY ROADWAY BIKE PATH/ WALKWAY/ ROADWAY BIKE PATH/ WALKWAY/ ROADWAY Clearance from light poles and buildings 15 feet 8 feet Clearance from hardscapes 6 feet 4 feet 15' MIN.
-CLEAR 8' MIN.
-CLEAR 8 ONIGING SHARDSCAPE Root barrier Required within 10 feet of hardscape or utility n/a
+TABLE 5-403.B.3: TREE AND PALM PLANT MATERIAL STANDARDS Standard Trees Palms Height, spread, caliper at planting 12 feet in height, 5-foot spread, 2.5-inch caliper 10 feet of clear trunk Clear trunk adjacent to walkways, bike paths, and right of ways 8 feet of clear trunk 10 feet clear trunk Clearance from light poles and buildings 15 feet 8 feet Clearance from hardscapes 6 feet 4 feet Root barrier Required within 10 feet of hardscape or utility n/a